 Remember, retaining customers is often more profitable than finding a new one, as customer acquisition becomes tricker each year.
 During the coronavirus pandemic, consumers are less willing to risk their hard-earned cash on something they don’t know, so start with the people who already use and love your brand.

 In July 2019, there were 3.7 billion mobile users.
 In other words, over half of the population owns a cell phone, and many of those people shop online during the holiday season.
 The key to creating an effective mobile design for your users this year is simplicity.
 When someone lands on your website, they should know within seconds who you are, how you can help and why they should care.
 If necessary, you should also quickly explain how your business is maintaining safety measures during COVID-19.

 Mobile design goes far beyond the initial appearance of your business; it also includes how your site functions.
 For example, mobile users are notorious for abandoning their shopping cart if they have to fill out multiple pages to complete their order.

 One way to optimize for mobile is to try and create a simplified checkout page that allows users to browse your store, pick what they want and complete their purchase with minimal effort.

 One of the biggest problems business owners face during the holiday season is they don't have enough content ready.
 If you're falling behind this year, don't worry.
-You can still create all of your email newsletters, promotions and blog content in the first few weeks of November.
+You can still create all of your email newsletters, promotions and blog content in the first few weeks of the holiday season.
 But the sooner your content is ready, the better.

 Consumers now expect businesses to deliver content themed around each of the significant shopping days, including Thanksgiving, Black Friday and Cyber Monday, as well as the entire month of December leading up to Christmas.